 You and your fiance planned your wedding and it was a beautiful and memorable event, so congratulations to you both!
 You can now sit back and enjoy married life while reminiscing about all the fun (and not so fun) times planning your wedding.
 But, wait, is there something that you may have forgotten to plan for?
-Suddenly it’s tax time and you just realized that your tax situation is now different from when you were both filing as single persons . . . yikes!
+Suddenly it’s tax time and you just realized that tax planning for newlyweds is entirely different than single people . . . yikes!
 Why didn’t anyone tell you to do the following things as part of your wedding planning:

 Consider how you and your spouse want to file your first tax return after marriage.
 Your filing status is determined on December 31 of each year.
 So, you would be considered married in the year of marriage.
 Most married couples file jointly (MFJ) and some couples choose to file as married filing separately (MFS).
 Use the IRS’s interactive tax assistant to determine your filing status.
 Keep in mind that your filing status is used to determine your filing requirements, standard deduction, certain credit eligibility and your tax liability.
 This interview will also assist you in determining which is the best choice for you (read that as lowest tax assessed) if you qualify for more than one filing status.
 Keep in mind that this tool is designed for U. S. citizens or resident aliens for the entire tax year of inquiry for both you and your spouse.